 I consistently recommend having your WordPress site separate from your podcast host.
-I have briefly highlighted a few of my favorite web hosting companies for WordPress, but I wanted to go a little deeper and give you my full list of recommendations.
+I have briefly highlighted a few of the best web hosting companies for WordPress on other posts, but I wanted to go a little deeper and give you my full list of recommendations.

 The prices tend to vary by how many resources they allocate to you and how many additional features are included.
 Things that tend to increase the price and performance are RAM, CPU, SSD vs HDD, CDNs, staging sites, WordPress optimization, and more.

 I have found that a little extra cost not only allows your site to handle more users but also makes it easier to manage, saving you time.

 It’s the easiest way to get started with WordPress and an excellent value.

 Click the link above to get started!

 Depending on your budget and how big your audience is, you may want managed WordPress hosting, meaning the web hosting company handles all the confusing server stuff.
 What’s important is that they keep your server online and loading fast.
 Several of the web hosts below offer both standard hosting and managed hosting.
 I’ll highlight the different tiers where it makes sense.